Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-draw.md

 | Secondary Color           | If enabled, each cluster will have a different color ranging from the primary color to the secondary color, based on the dataset index in the inputs. |
 | Thickness           | Line thickness  |
 | Depth Priority          | Debug draw depth priority. <br>- `-1` : draw on top of everything.<br>- `0` : Regular depth sorting.<br>- `1` : Draw behind everything. |

----
-# Inputs & Outputs
-> This nodes forwards its inputs as if it was disabled.

-## Vtx & Edges
-See {% include lk id='Working with Clusters' %}